jarrodharvey/intro-to-automation-for-dpp/README.md

-# Introduction to Automation for Archivists
+# Introduction to Automation for Digital Preservation Practitioners

-This repository contains files needed for the "Introduction to Automation for Archivists" workshop.
+This repository contains files needed for the "Introduction to Automation for Digital Preservation Practitioners" workshop.

 This lesson will cover methods for automating the following tasks: